abdiqafar-ai/phase3-cli-project/README.md

 Add, view, update, or delete assignments related to specific courses.
 Example
-Here is an example of how to add a student and view all students:
+Here is an example of how to add a student and view all studen

-bash
-Copy code
-$ python cli/main.py
+$ python app.py

 Welcome to the Student Management System!
 Choose an option:

 1. Manage Students
 2. Manage Teachers
 3. Manage Courses
 4. Manage Assignments
 5. Exit

 > 1

 Manage Students:

 1. Add Student
 2. View Students
 3. Update Student
 4. Delete Student
 5. Back to Main Menu

 > 1

 Enter First name: John